srikanthIBM/generate-insights-from-multiple-data-sources/README.md

     time, or repeatedly at your specified interval.

 For this Notebook, you can simply `Run All` cells.

+## 9. Visualize and Derive Insights using Embedded Dashboard Analytics

+### Embedded Dashboard Analytics

+IBM® Cognos Dashboard Embedded Analytics provides developers the ability to embed a visualization platform directly into their application.
+Power analytics for your customers, either as standalone dashboards or integrated into your application.
+Develop your own analytics solution easily by using embedded dashboards and reports and save months of development effort.
+You as a developer have the flexibility to define the user workflow and control the options available to users.
+You can choose from a guided exploration of the analysis through authored fixed dashboards, to a free-form analytic exploration environment in which users choose their own visualizations – and virtually anything in between.
+The IBM Cognos Dashboard Embedded lets you, the developer, painlessly add end-to-end data visualization capabilities to your application so your users can easily drag and drop to quickly find valuable insight and create visualizations on their own.

+#### Provisioning a Dashboard Embedded analytics service Instance to the Watson Studio Project

+* Click on Add to Project button to add the Embedded Dashboard service.

+Step 1: Provisioning a Cognos Dashboard Embedded service instance You can create one or more instances of the Cognos Dashboard Embedded service.

+Note: The Lite pricing plan is unrestricted.
+When the Cognos Dashboard Embedded service becomes generally available, quotas will be enforced for the entire account.
+Creating additional Lite plans will share the same quota.

 <!--Optionally, include any troubleshooting tips (driver issues, etc)-->